mmistakes/minimal-mistakes/_drafts/fs2.md

 So, the `dcAndMarvelSuperheroes` stream will emit all the actors from the Justice League and then the Avengers.

-The `Stream` type forms a monad on the `O` type parameter.
-This means that a `flatMap` method is available on streams, and we can use it to concatenate operations concerning the output values of the stream.
+The `Stream` type forms a monad on the `O` type parameter, which means that a `flatMap` method is available on streams, and we can use it to concatenate operations concerning the output values of the stream.

-For example, a typical pattern to print to the console the elements of a stream is through the use of the `flatMap` method:
+For example, printing to the console the elements of a stream uses the `flatMap` method:

 ```scala
 val printedJlActors: Stream[IO, Unit] = jlActors.flatMap { actor =>